-A user has not set up all required security info and navigates to the Azure portal.
-After entering their username and password, the user is prompted to set up security info.
+A user has not set up all required security info and goes to the Azure portal.
+After entering the user name and password, the user is prompted to set up security info.
 The user then follows the steps shown in the wizard to set up the required security info.
-The user can choose to set up methods other than what is shown by default if your settings allow.
-At the end of the wizard, the user reviews the methods they set up and their default method for MFA.
+If your settings allow it, the user can choose to set up methods other than those shown by default.
+After completing the wizard, users review the methods they set up and their default method for Multi-Factor Authentication.
 To complete the setup process, the user confirms the info and continues to the Azure portal.

 Set up security info from My Profile

 A user who hasn't yet set up all required security info goes to https://myprofile.microsoft.com.
 The user selects Security info in the left pane.
 From there, the user chooses to add a method, selects any of the methods available, and follows the steps to set up that method.
 When finished, the user sees the method that was just set up on the Security info page.

 Delete security info from My Profile